Last updated: 01 June 2023 & medically reviewed by Dr. Samantha Miller

 Heroin is highly addictive, with a large proportion of first-time users rapidly becoming addicted.
 Heroin use also harbors additional dangers when used as an injectable, such as blood-borne viruses.
 Withdrawal from heroin is often extremely uncomfortable and one of the main reasons for relapse if attempted alone.
 Medical detox and ongoing therapy are proven to have the highest success rates for beating heroin addiction.

-Valium, Xanax, and diazepam are all common forms of “benzos,” typically used to treat anxiety disorder.
-Benzos can be obtained on prescription and can easily lead to addiction.
-In addition, withdrawal from benzodiazepine can be life threatening and detox should only be attempted under medical supervision.
+Valium, Xanax, and Klonopin are all common forms of “benzos,” typically used to treat anxiety disorder.
+Benzodiazepines can be obtained on prescription and can easily lead to addiction.
+In addition, withdrawal from benzodiazepines can be life-threatening and detox should only be attempted under medical supervision.

 Stimulants cover a wide range of substances, from prescription drugs like Adderall to illicit substances like meth and ecstasy.
 These drugs cause euphoria by flooding the brain with chemical neurotransmitters such as dopamine and are highly addictive once a tolerance develops.

 Inhalant addiction is prevalent in teens, as substances inhaled to produce a high are legal and readily available.
-Anything from gasoline to aerosol cans can be used as inhalants and their effects, though short-lived, can have a severe impact on health.
+Anything from gasoline to whippet canisters cans can be used as inhalants and their effects, though short-lived, can have a severe impact on health.